partnano/lovelyUI/README.md

 These attributes and functions are available:

 	    lines:  array of all the options
+	indicator:  the String shown to indicate the selected line

     curr_hover():  returns the line / option that is currently indicated up():  moves indicator up